Internet Web Hosting Scams and Ripoffs

 • Many search engines will not list this URL for the same reason so the traffic to your site will be minimal.

-Even if you are promised your own domain name, without the appendage mentioned above, dishonest hosting companies will often register the "Free" domain name to their own company instead of in your name so if you decide to move to a more compatible hosting company at a later date then you may not be able to take your domain name with you without paying an extra (exorbitant) fee.
+Even if you are promised your own domain name, without the appendage mentioned above, dishonest designers or hosting companies often register your domain name in their own name.
+This often becomes apparent if you ever decide to move to a more compatible hosting company at a later date then you may not be able to take your domain name with you without paying an extra (exorbitant) fee.
 And not all hosting companies will even agree to the later because if they allow too many clients to leave then they won't meet a certain quota that is needed to be able to purchase domain names in bulk at a reduced rate.
-A dishonest hosting company may even refuse to provide the right information to your preferred host when you try to transfer your domain name and thus delay or even prevent the transfer.
-Often clients of dishonest hosting companies are being held hostage for one reason or another (see Kidnapping Domain Names and Web Design Templates, below).

 IMPORTANT: When you are considering purchasing a domain name make sure that the company you purchase your domain from states YOUR name or your company name will be listed as the Registrant or Owner of the site because without it you will not have control over your own domain name.

-Template Wizard Web Hosts
+Template Wizard Web Host Scams

 This kind of hosting company preys on those with very little knowledge of web design or computers.
 They will say they have simple instructions and provide different templates that you can choose to set up your web site via a browser's control panel with no HTML knowledge or programming required.
 This is usually not true because even the simplest control panel will still require you to have some knowledge of web design to set up your web site.
-And there is no way to know how much knowledge you will need either because their demos are cleverly designed to keep that info from you until after you have signed an agreement with them--usually tying you into their service for a year, at which time you will see they use complex computer terminology in their "simple instructions" that only a web designer would understand.

-Kidnapping Domain Names
+Kidnapping Domain Name Scam

 • When requesting a transfer to your new host they switch it to another site they own instead.